 How to Remove Purplemedia.biz from Windows.

-Step 3: Clean any registries, created by Purplemedia.biz on your computer.
+Step 4: Clean Any registries, Created by Purplemedia.biz on Your PC.

 The usually targeted registries of Windows machines are the following: